dustinpfister/blog_posts/_posts/lodash_reject.md

 ## 1 - lodash reject method in a basic use case example

+The basic idea of the lodash reject method is to pass an array, or collection object of any kind as the first argument.
+Then for the second argument pass a method that will be used to return a boolean value that will be used to reject any values that will result in a true value.

 ```js
 let arr = [1, 2, 'foo', 3, 'bar', true, null, 4, {}, NaN];